AcksBerg/COTWAmmoGraph/README.md

 - **script.js**: The JavaScript file that handles data processing, chart rendering, and user interactions.
 - **data.js**: A JavaScript file containing the ammunition data used by the web application, copy the data from the generated json file.

+## Usage
+Just download the index.html, script.js and data.js.
+The rest of the files are examples or to create the data.js.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.